trolit/unity-object-drag/README.md

 <h2>Content</h2>

 <p align="justify">In the repo you will find scene used to show the results, Slime Rabbit character, and some scripts.
 For the purpose of repo I extended drag with ability to rotate moved objects.
 It's used by <em>Drag Handler</em> and rotation is handled by script named <em>Rotation Handler</em>.
 Script containing only drag functionality is called <em>raw_DragHandler</em>.
 There is also short description on how to use it properly.
-If you plan to use the option with rotation, <em>Movement Handler</em> has bool variable that you see on the picture below called <em>Dont Inherit Facing Direction</em>.</p>
+Note on the picture below that, <em>Movement Handler</em> has bool variable called <em>Dont Inherit Facing Direction</em>.</p>

 <br/>
 <br/>